ppKrauss/dataset_licenses/README.md

 * Wikipedia's license articles (ex.
 [MIT](https://en.wikipedia.org/wiki/MIT_License) or [GNU-affero](https://en.wikipedia.org/wiki/Affero_General_Public_License)) and its [infobox metadadata](https://en.wikipedia.org/wiki/Template:Infobox_software_license).

 Even with these sources, there are some data and metadata interpretations that not exist, so, the [Data Packaged Core Datasets](https://github.com/datasets) community assumes this curatory rule.
+The "[inferred license](./data/inferred.csv)" of legislative (lex) documents is a demand motivated by the [GODI/legislation datasets](http://index.okfn.org/dataset/legislation/), and an in-progress work.